longpractice/linux_kernel_index/mm/p.md

 ## __pgprot
 this data type holds addtional bits in an PTE entry

+## pgd_alloc
+reserve and initialize memory to hold a complete page global directory table

 ## pgd_bad
 check whether entries of the global page directory is valid.
 The semantics is fuzzy across different architectures.
 They are used for safety purposes in functions that receive input parameters from the outside where it cannot be assumed that the parameters are valid.

 ## pgd_clear
 delete the passed page table entry.
 This is usually done by setting it to zero

+## pgd_free
+Must be implemented by all architectures. free the memory occupied by the page global directory

 ## pgd_present
 check whether the PAGE_VALID bit of the corresponding entry is set.
 This is the case when the page or page table addressed is in RAM memory